9:15am - 10:45am

 Dr Ed Birkhamshaw

-Ed is an infectious diseases and general medicine consultant in Birmingham.
-He is part of the national civility saves lives campaign, which works to raise awareness about the importance of our behaviour in healthcare, in terms of creating high performing teams which maximise quality of patient care.
-He is also part of the learning from excellence movement, which along with civility saves lives aims to generate a more positive culture of learning and development within the NHS.
+Dr Ed Birkshaw is an infectious diseases and general medicine consultant in Birmingham.
+He is part of the national Civility Saves Lives campaign, which works to raise awareness about the importance of our behaviour in healthcare, in terms of creating high performing teams which maximise quality of patient care.
+Ed is also part of the learning from excellence movement, which along with Civility Saves Lives aims to generate a more positive culture of learning and development within the NHS.

 Dr Ed Birkhamshaw